Our Sponsors

 • Playing soft music

-• Walking her in your arms, a stroller, or a carriage
+• Walking them in your arms, a stroller or a carriage

-• Burping her to relieve any trapped gas bubbles
+• Burping them to relieve any trapped gas bubbles

 • Warm baths (most babies like this, but not all)

-Sometimes, if all else fails, the best approach is simply to leave the baby alone in a safe location such as a crib.
+Sometimes, if all else fails and your baby doesn't seem to be ill, the best approach is simply to leave the baby alone in a safe location such as a crib.
 Many babies cannot fall asleep without crying and will fall asleep quicker if left to cry.
 The crying shouldn't last long if the child is truly tired.

 If the crying does not stop, but gets more intense and continues throughout the day or night, it may be caused by colic.
-Most often, colic means simply that the child is unusually sensitive to stimulation or can't yet console herself.
+Unfortunately, there is no definite explanation for why this happens.
+Most often, colic means simply that the child is unusually sensitive to stimulation or can't yet console themselves or regulate their nervous system.
 As your baby matures, this inability to self-console—marked by constant crying—will improve.

-If your baby is inconsolable, she may be sick.
-Check her temperature.
-If you take it rectally and it is 100.4 degrees Fahrenheit (38 degrees Celsius) or higher, she could have an infection.
+If your baby is inconsolable, they may be sick.
+Check their temperature.
+If you take it rectally and it is 100.4 degrees Fahrenheit (38 degrees Celsius) or higher, they could have an infection.
 Contact your pediatrician.

 The more relaxed you remain, the easier it will be to console your child.
 Even very young babies are sensitive to tension and react to it by crying.
 Hearing a wailing newborn can be agonizing, but letting your frustration turn to anger or panic will only intensify your infant's screams.